mosaic-design-system/docs/src/components/spinner.md

       ### Loading times

       You should only use a loading **Spinner** whenever the wait time is likely to be longer than three seconds.
-However, if the wait is potentially going to be longer than 10 seconds then a (**Progress Bar**)[/components/progress-bar] should be used instead.
+However, if the wait is potentially going to be longer than 10 seconds then a [**Progress Bar**](/components/progress-bar) should be used instead.

       ### Spinner sizes